-Nestled between 1st Street and 3rd Street along Manitoba Drive, livestock produces can browse BMO Livestock Central.
+Nestled between 1st Street and 3rd Street along Manitoba Drive, livestock producers can browse BMO Livestock Central.
 The indoor exhibits are located in the Livestock Pavilion, located on the west side of the BMO Livestock Central at the corner of 1st Street and Manitoba Drive.

 BMO Livestock Central

 In the BMO Livestock Central, you can find over 75 exhibitors, a Beef Breeds Showcase, live demonstrations, speakers and seminars.

 Each day of the show will feature different areas of the industry, giving producers the opportunity to network during VIP Brunches, species-specific programs and demonstrations.